-The evolution of socio-economic disparities in literacy skills ages 15-27 in 20 countries: a study recently published in the BERJ, British Educational Research Journal
+Recent study analyses the evolution of socio-economic disparities in literacy skills ages 15-27 in 20 countries

 by Pisana Ferrari – cApStAn Ambassador to the Global Village